Creating Strategic Classrooms and Learning Environments

 Presented by: Lynn Meltzer, Ph.D. and Donna Kincaid, M.Ed.

-The recent challenges of implementing online and hybrid models of learning have highlighted the critical importance of teaching students strategies for goal-setting, organizing, prioritizing, thinking flexibly, memorizing, and self-monitoring.
-These executive function strategies affect students’ performance in most academic areas and are the foundation for improved school performance, growth mindsets, reduced stress, and resilience during classroom and remote learning.
+Online and hybrid learning have highlighted the importance of teaching students strategies for goal-setting, organizing, prioritizing, thinking flexibly, memorizing, and self-monitoring.
+These executive function strategies affect students’ performance in most academic areas and are the foundation for improved school performance, growth mindsets, reduced stress, as well as resilience during classroom and remote learning.

 Need to pay with a Purchase Order?